Known limitations for using a PostgreSQL database as a source include:

 Database Migration Service doesn't support migrating from read replicas that are in recovery mode.

-Database Migration Service doesn't support AWS RDS sources where the AWS SCT extension pack is applied.
+Database Migration Service doesn't support Amazon RDS sources where the AWS SCT extension pack is applied.

-If other extensions and procedural lanuages exist in the source database, or if their versions aren't supported, then when you test or start the migration job, it will fail.
+If other extensions and procedural languages exist in the source database, or if their versions aren't supported, then when you test or start the migration job, it will fail.

 Databases that are added after the migration job has started aren't migrated.